wootguy/ApiGenerator/README.md

 # ApiGenerator
 This is a combination of server plugins that reverse engineers the entity classes in Sven Co-op.
-The result is a set of header files that you can use for developing metamod plugins that use game-specific entity data.
+The result is a set of header files that you can use for developing metamod plugins that need game-specific entity data.

 How it works:
 1. A list of private properties is created from the angelscript documentation.